getgud-io/cpp-getgud-sdk/README.md

 std::string gameGuid = GetGudSdk::StartGame(serverName, gameMode);
 ```

+`StartGame` returns `gameGuid` - a unique identifier of the game which you will use later to start new Matches inside the Game as well as to end the Game when it is over.

 #### StartGame(titleId, privateKey, serverName, gameMode)

 You can also call the `StartGame()` method with titleId and privateKey that you pass (supporting multiple titles on the same machine)